AntonioGE/candy-counter-opencv/README.md

 # Candy counter OpenCV
-This program uses OpenCV for detecting and classifying candy from a image.
+This program uses OpenCV for detecting and classifying candy of different shapes and colors from a image.

 ### Original image